jscrambler/jscrambler/packages/jscrambler-cli/README.md

 }
 ```

+Similarly, the resulting symbol table can be obtained using the `--output-symbol-table <protectionId>` option.

-**NOTE**: It only makes sense to use input symbol tables on protections that use the identifiers renaming parameter.
+**NOTE**: It only makes sense to use symbol tables on protections that use the identifiers renaming parameter.

 ## API
 ```bash